ETH88/Humor_Detection/README.md

 cd ..
 ```

+9. Download a pre-trained randomforest and fasttext model.
+These were too big to put in this GitHub, but they can be found here: https://drive.google.com/file/d/1ejE6XG0fnM5gFODRRah8wUPsdhgMAmID/view?usp=sharing.
+Download the zip file and use the pre-trained models by replacing the "randomforest" folder inside the zip file with the "randomforest" folder inside the "Humor_Detection-master" directory.
+Also replace the "fasttext" folder inside the zip file with the "fasttext" folder inside the "Humor_Detection-master" directory.

-9. Now the code is ready to be run!
-Type the following command into your terminal, and watch the Fasttext model go to work!
+10. Now the code is ready to be run!
+Type the following command into your terminal, and now you can type in any sentence you want, and my program will output if it thinks it is funny or not (1 - funny, 0 - not funny)!
 ```
 python3 main.py
 ```